On the emergence of quantum mechanics from stochastic processes: Updates, interventions and division events

-A stochastic law by itself does not specify an \emph{observed} outcome.
+A stochastic law by itself does not specify a trajectory.
 To describe a particular run, one must stipulate which fact (readout) was obtained and then update the model by conditioning on that fact.
 Thus, at an update time \(t\),

-In the sharp case where the realized configuration is taken as given, \(x_t=j\), conditioning yields a delta posterior:

-This is the standard distinction between (i) an \emph{unconditional} law on path space and (ii) its \emph{conditional} restriction given stipulated facts.
-The world realizes a single history, so as time advances the realized past grows and the appropriate description of the future is the law conditioned on that past.